lbartoletti/pysfcgal_ci/docs/docs/user_guide/build.md

 ## Build dependencies

-The dependencies required for the build are :
+The dependencies required for the build are:
 - gmp
 - boost
 - mpfr